intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 * `nbFilter`: Number of convolution filters to use.
 * `filterLength`: The extension (spatial or temporal) of each filter.
 * `init`: String representation of the initialization method for the weights of the layer.
 See [here](initialization/#available-initialization-methods) for available initialization strings.
-Default is "glorot_uniform".
+Default is 'glorot_uniform'.
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is null.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
 * `subsampleLength`: Factor by which to subsample output.
 Integer.
 Default is 1.
-* `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
+* `wRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.
-* `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
+* `bRegularizer`: An instance of [Regularizer](../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.